-These knives are for the elite and you can see why with the look.
+These Japanese knives are for the elite and you can see why.
+They look amazing!
 Each knife is a thing of beauty making them truly one of the high-end sushi knives out there.
 The knife is slightly heavier than another Yanagiba knife made by Yoshihiro but it is nicer with the extra weight in your hand.
 The ebony handle is another clear example of how much higher end this knife truly is.
 The single edge blade is extremely sharp and the hardness makes it a very durable knife.

 These knives are massed produced and the price clearly demonstrates this.
-But if you are looking for one of the best Japanese made sushi knives, this one is on that list.
+But if you are looking for one of the best Japanese made specialty sushi knives, this one is on the list.

 Left Handed Yoshihiro Sushi Knife:

 Handle Material: Shitan Wood

 - Comes in two sizes 10.5″ and 11.8″

 Overall Review of the Yoshihiro Left Handed Sushi Knife:

 If you are looking for a quality left handed sashimi knife this one is it.

 It will easily make your sashimi cuts nice and thin without any pressure as you cut.
 It comes with knife oil, sheath and would be a valuable asset to your sushi collection.
 There are not a lot of left handed sashimi knives out there, but this one is a great find to buy on Amazon.